KinesteX/KinesteX-SDK-HTML-JS/docs/examples/complete-ux.md

         key: "YOUR_API_KEY",
         style: "dark", // Style: dark, light
         planC: "Strength", // Plan category: Strength, Cardio, Rehabilitation, Weight Management
-        enableM4a: false // change to true to force use m4a for compatibility with iOS and setups where audio is not playing at all
+        enableM4a: false, // change to true to force use m4a for compatibility with iOS and setups where audio is not playing at all
       };

       const webViewContainer = document.getElementById("webViewContainer");